-- (1) A person being the proponent of an activity shall before commencing, proceeding with, carrying out, executing or conducting an activity or any modification of an existing activity specified in Schedule 1 obtain a Certificate issued by the Director. - (2) Where the Director concludes, based on scientific and technical evidence, that an existing activity within a buffer zone is likely to cause significant adverse effects on a protected area, the Director may require the proponent to apply for a Certificate.

-- (3) A person who is required to apply for a Certificate in accordance with subsection (2) may appeal the exercise of the Director's discretion to the Tribunal. - (4) An application made under this section for a Certificate shall be in the prescribed form. - (5) The Director, in considering an application under this section, may ask for further information. - (6) A person who engages in an activity without obtaining a Certificate under this section is guilty of a breach of an environmental requirement.
+- 17. (1) A person who proposes to carry out an activity shall, before commencing the activity, apply for and obtain a Certificate. - (2) If the Director concludes, based on scientific and technical evidence, that an activity within a buffer zone is causing or is likely to cause significant adverse effects on a protected area, the Director may require the person who is carrying out the activity to apply for and obtain a Certificate. - (3) A person who is required to apply for a Certificate in accordance with subsection (2) may appeal the exercise of the Director's discretion to the Tribunal. - (4) An application made under this section for a Certificate shall be in the prescribed form. - (5) The Director, in considering an application under this section, may ask for further information. - (6) A person who engages in an activity without obtaining a Certificate under this section is guilty of a breach of an environmental requirement.

-18. Issue of Certificate
+Issue of Certificate

-- (1) The Director may, after considering all relevant matters including the application for a Certificate, further information, comments or representations received, issue the Certificate on terms and conditions as may be appropriate including the requirement to undertake mitigation measures necessary to facilitate sustainable development and sound environmental management. - (2) Where the Director refuses to issue a Certificate, he shall provide written reasons for the refusal to the applicant. - (3) An applicant may appeal to the Tribunal the decision of the Director to refuse issuance of a Certificate or to issue a Certificate with conditions.
+- 18. (1) The Director may, after considering all relevant matters including the application for a Certificate, further information, comments or representations received, issue a Certificate of environmental approval on terms and conditions that the Director considers necessary, including a requirement to undertake mitigation measures necessary to facilitate sustainable development and sound environmental management. - (2) If the Director refuses to issue a Certificate, he shall provide written reasons for the refusal to the applicant. - (3) An applicant may appeal to the Tribunal a decision of the Director to refuse issuance of a Certificate or to issue a Certificate with terms and conditions.

-19. Monitoring compliance
+Monitoring compliance

-The Director shall monitor the performance of an activity to ensure compliance with the conditions in the Certificate and to confirm that the performance of the activity is consistent with-

-(a) the description provided in the application for a Certificate; and
+- 19. The Director shall monitor the performance of an activity to ensure compliance with the terms and conditions in the Certificate and to confirm that the performance of the activity is consistent with- - (a) the description provided in the application for the Certificate; and

-(b) the information provided in the application, or further information.
+(b) the information provided in the application, or any further information or data provided by the applicant.

-20. Requirement for further information or an environmental impact assessment
+Requirement for further information or an environmental impact assessment

-- (1) Where the Director is satisfied that an activity poses an environmental threat which could not have been reasonably foreseen at the time of the issuance of the Certificate or the information or data given by the holder in support of the application for a Certificate was false, inaccurate or intended to mislead, he may- - (a) direct the holder of the Certificate to submit further information or data; or - (b) recommend to the Planning and Development Authority that the holder of the Certificate be required to submit an environmental impact assessment. - (2) The Planning and Development Authority may direct the holder of the Certificate to submit an environmental impact assessment in accordance with section 18 of the Physical Planning Act. - (3) The holder of a Certificate who is required to submit further information, data or an environmental impact assessment shall do so at his own expense. - (4) Upon receipt of information under this section the Director may- - (a) revoke, suspend or amend the Certificate with new terms and conditions; and - (b) require the holder of the Certificate to submit an environmental management plan under section 60. - (5) A person who fails, neglects or refuses to comply with the directions of the Director issued under subsection (1) is guilty of a breach of an environmental requirement.

-(6) A person may appeal to the Tribunal where the Director revokes, suspends or amends a Certificate under subsection (4).
+- 20. (1) If the Director is satisfied that an activity poses an environmental threat which could not have been reasonably foreseen at the time of the issuance of the Certificate or that the information or data provided by the holder of the Certificate in support of the application for a Certificate was false, inaccurate or intended to mislead, the Director may- - (a) direct the holder of the Certificate to submit further information or data; or - (b) recommend to the Planning and Development Authority that the holder of the Certificate be required to submit an environmental impact assessment. - (2) The Planning and Development Authority may direct the holder of the Certificate to submit an environmental impact assessment in accordance with section 18 of the Physical Planning Act. - (3) The holder of a Certificate who is required to submit further information, data or an environmental impact assessment shall do so at his own expense. - (4) Upon receipt of information under subsection (1)(a) the Director may- - (a) revoke, suspend or amend the Certificate with new terms and conditions; and - (b) require the holder of the Certificate to submit an environmental management plan under section 60. - (5) A person who fails, neglects or refuses to comply with a direction of the Director issued under subsection (1) is guilty of a breach of an environmental requirement. - (6) A person may appeal to the Tribunal a decision of the Director to revoke, suspend or amend a Certificate under subsection (4).

-21. Approvals from other governmental entities
+Approvals from other governmental entities